boostorg/gil/README.md

 See [RELEASES.md](RELEASES.md) for release notes.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions about how to build and run tests, examples.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions about how to build and run tests and examples using Boost.Build or CMake.

-See [example/README.md](example/README.md) for available GIL examples.
+See [example/README.md](example/README.md) for GIL usage examples.

+See [example/b2/README.md](example/b2/README.md) for Boost.Build configuration examples.

+See [example/cmake/README.md](example/cmake/README.md) for CMake configuration examples.

 ## Requirements